Phonemic Awareness and the Alphabetic

 phoneme addition

-reading/phonics/phonemic awareness books for teachers.
+books for teachers.
+Research

-Stanovich's (1986) research indicates that phonemic awareness is the
+indicates that phonemic awareness is the most potent predictor of success in

-more highly related to reading than tests of general intelligence,
+learning to read . . . and it is more highly related to reading than tests of

-say that phonemic awareness if the most important core and causal
+goes on to say that phonemic awareness if the most important core and causal

 factor separating normal and disabled readers.
-She further reports
+She further reports that the lack

-powerful determinant of the likelihood of failure.
-Ehri (1984)
+the likelihood of failure.
+Ehri (1984) states that phonemic awareness is central

-states that phonemic awareness is central in learning to read and
+in learning to read and spell.
+Dr. Hallie

-Hallie Yopp reported the following research findings
+Yopp reported the following research findings

 in a lecture at SDSU:

-Performance on phonemic awareness tasks and reading and spelling
+Performance on phonemic awareness tasks

-achievement are highly related.
+and reading and spelling achievement are highly related.

-illiterate adults lack phonemic awareness.
+Some illiterate adults lack phonemic awareness.

-correlation between phonemic awareness and reading and spelling
+The correlation between phonemic awareness and

-economic status are controlled.
+and socio economic status are controlled.

 Experimental studies reveal a causal relationship: phonemic

-awareness facilitates reading and spelling acquisition.
+awareness facilitates reading and spelling

-importance of phonemic awareness in reading achievement cuts across
+The importance of phonemic awareness in reading

-instructional approaches.
+achievement cuts across instructional approaches.

 How do We Develop Phonemic Awareness?